The National Police Association Endorses Ohio Bill to Increase Penalties for Evading Arrest

-National Police Association spokesperson on Crime in Chicago
+National Police Association spokesperson on the National Guard supporting federal law enforcement in Portland

 The National Police Association Demands Records on Chicago Mayor Johnson’s Sanctuary Policy and Crime